vdevictor96/fabric-federated-learning/README.md

 ### Client

-To execute the Python client you need to install the python libraries in the requirements.txt file
+To execute the Python client you need to install the Python libraries in the requirements.txt file.

 First, activate your python environment where you will be running the BERT model training.